VoroTop

 The [options] allow the user to specify desired output as follows:

 -f Specifies a filter file to use for analysis.
-If this option is used, then a new output file (either in LAMMPS dump or AtomEye cfg format) will be created that includes the original data plus the structure types as determined by the given filter.
+If this option is used, then a new LAMMPS dump output file will be created that includes the original data plus the structure types as determined by the given filter.

--d This option calculates the distribution of Voronoi topologies, and records it using Weinberg vectors to a file <filename.distribution>.
+-d This option calculates the distribution of Voronoi topologies, and records it as a histogram of p-vectors (in two dimensions) or Weinberg vectors (in three dimensions) to a file <filename.distribution>.

 -g This feature computes a distribution of topologies from perturbed versions of the input system.
 This option requires specifying the number of samples and the desired magnitude of the perturbation.
-Perturbations are sampled from a normal Gaussian centered at the origin and with a standard deviation equal to the specified magnitude times the cubed root of the Voronoi cell volume; a magnitude of 0.05 is suggested.
+Perturbations are sampled from a normal Gaussian centered at the origin and with a standard deviation equal to the specified magnitude times the square root of the Voronoi cell area, in two dimensions, or the cubed root of the Voronoi cell volume, in three dimensions; a magnitude of 0.05 is suggested.

 -r To each indeterminate structure type is associated two resolving structure types, with one preferred.
 If more perturbed copies resolve to the non-preferred structure type than to the preferred type, then that is considered the resolved type; otherwise the preferred type is considered the resolved type.
 This feature requires a filter that includes information about which structure types are indeterminate and how they should be resolved.
 By default, 5 perturbations are considered, though a different number can be specified at the command line.
 Output includes both the indeterminate and resolved structure types.